eyevinn-osaas/hls-viewer/readme.md

 - **Smart Selection**: Select segments to see their combined duration
 - **Divergent Sequence Detection**: Highlights mismatched media/discontinuity sequences
 - **Copy Support**: Easy URL copying and manifest content selection

-## When is this useful? 🎯

-This tool is particularly helpful when:
-- Debugging HLS stream issues
-- Verifying manifest structure and content
-- Troubleshooting audio/video sync problems
-- Checking ad break positions and durations
-- Validating stream variants
-- Inspecting subtitle/caption manifests

 Instead of playing the stream in a video player and digging through browser network requests to find and inspect manifests, you can quickly view everything in one place.
 No more jumping between multiple network requests or manually calculating segment durations!